 Helping students ignite their passion, find their voice, and expand their world

 More than 130 student-run groups, from the arts and club sports, to social justice and diversity, received support from The Stanford Fund last year.
 A core part of your student’s Stanford experience, these vibrant, diverse communities help to expand perspectives, create friendships, and foster leadership, team building, and other skills that last a lifetime.

 Advancing curriculum and expanding learning for all students

-All three schools that grant undergraduate degrees—Humanities and Sciences, Engineering, and Earth, Energy & Environmental Sciences—receive support from The Stanford Fund.
+All three schools that grant undergraduate degrees—Humanities and Sciences, Engineering, and the Stanford Doerr School of Sustainability—receive support from The Stanford Fund.
 This support has enabled a range of academic and research programs—from interactive chemistry classes and expanded studio and electronic arts, to opportunities for undergraduates to work alongside prominent faculty on cutting-edge research.